7 Signs You May Be in Need of Physical Therapy

 Many of us have experienced joint, muscle, and neck pain at some point.
 Long periods of desk work, your marathon training regimen, or specific movements in your daily life can all contribute to this pain.
 Joint pain is quite common, and it's difficult to manage on your own.

-Fortunately, your overall flexibility can be increased and pain and stiffness relieved by a physical therapist using manual therapy that involves soft tissue mobilisation, a form of manual physical therapy where your physical therapist uses hands-on techniques on your muscles, ligaments, and fascia to break adhesions and optimize your muscle function.
+Fortunately, your overall flexibility can be increased and pain and stiffness relieved by a physical therapist using manual therapy that involves soft tissue mobilization, a form of manual physical therapy where your physical therapist uses hands-on techniques on your muscles, ligaments, and fascia to break adhesions and optimize your muscle function.

 Whatever the cause of joint pain, consult a physical therapist if the pain persists and is sharp.
 A physical therapist can help you in finding the source of the problem, release the tension, and develop a movement regimen that will optimize your joints and bring recovery.